Paulino Matip Nhial: Postwar career

 After the war ended in January 2005, the status of the SSDF was not at first clear.
 On 30 June 2005, Paulino Matip met with John Garang in Nairobi to discuss the composition of the new army and the position of SSDF fighters in this army.

 In 2006 Paulino signed the Juba Declaration of 8 January 2006 and integrated into the SPLA.

 He was appointed deputy Commander in Chief of the SPLA.

 More than 50,000 of Paulino's forces were integrated into the SPLA and other organized forces, but he retained some former SSDF soldiers as a personal bodyguard.

 However, tension remained high.
 In October 2006 Paulino aired accusations that his troops were being sidelined in the appointments being made within the SPLA.

 In May 2007 Paulino had to dispel rumors that he had died after seeking medical treatment in South Africa.

 In August 2008 he visited the United States for medical treatment.

 In May 2009 Paulino was promoted to the rank of 1st lieutenant general while Major General James Hoth Mai was promoted to lieutenant general and appointed the SPLA's chief of staff.

 In October 2009 it was reported that around 300 of Matip's guards were being airlifted to Juba by the United Nations.

 A week before there had been a clash between soldiers guarding Matip's residence in Bentiu and another SPLA unit in which one report said ten people died, mainly soldiers.

 Another report gave the casualties as 15 soldiers and three civilians dead and 31 others injured.

 According to Riek Machar, now Deputy President of South Sudan, Paulino Matip's house was attacked by heavily armed soldiers supported by tanks.
 In a public letter, Matip accused the SPLA, its Commander-in-Chief, Salva Kiir Mayardit and the state governor Taban Deng Gai of being involved in plotting the attack.

-In March 2011 a presidential adviser said a plot had been discovered to assassinate Riek Machar, the vice president, Paulino Matip, Thomas Cirilo, Ismail Kony, Augustine Jadala and Isaac Obuto Mamur.
+In March 2011 a presidential adviser said a plot had been discovered to assassinate Riek Machar, the vice president, Paulino Matip, Thomas Cirilo, Ismail Kony, Augustino Jadalla Wani and Isaac Obuto Mamur.

 This came during growing tension as independence approached.
 The Khartoum government was thought to be trying to stir up dissensions among former rivals in the south.